dasch-swiss/dsp-tools/README.md

 - `pyproject.toml` lists the direct dependencies, ordered in two sections:
     - `[tool.poetry.dependencies]` lists the dependencies used to run the software.
     - `[tool.poetry.group.dev.dependencies]` lists the dependencies used for developing and testing.
-- `poetry.lock` enables deterministic installations, by exactly pinning the versions of all (sub-)dependencies.
+- `poetry.lock` enables deterministic installations,
+  by exactly pinning the versions of all (sub-)dependencies.
   This is done automatically, you must not edit `poetry.lock`.

 If you want to install a new package, install it with `poetry add package`.
 This

 - installs the package (incl. sub-dependencies) in your virtual environment
 - adds the package to the section `[tool.poetry.dependencies]` of `pyproject.toml`
 - adds the pinned versions of the package and all sub-dependencies to `poetry.lock`

 If a package is only needed for development, please install it with `poetry add package --group dev`, so it will be added to the `[tool.poetry.group.dev.dependencies]` section of `pyproject.toml`.

+For security reasons, the dependencies should be kept up to date.
+GitHub's dependabot is configured to automatically create a version bumping PR if there is an update for a dependency.
+Version bumping PRs can also be created manually:
-For security reasons, the maintainer regularly executes `poetry add dependency@latest` for every dependency.
+Execute `poetry add dependency@latest` for every dependency, and create a PR from the resulting changes.
-This updates the dependency constraint in `pyproject.toml` to the latest version, updates the dependency to that version, and updates `poetry.lock` accordingly.
-The resulting changes are then committed in a version bumping PR.

 All developers working with the DSP-TOOLS repository should regularly execute `poetry self update` to update poetry, and `poetry install` to update the dependencies from `poetry.lock`.